-Individuals who migrate their tax residency (see the Residence section for more information) from abroad to Italy are allowed to opt for their non-Italian sourced income to be taxed in Italy through the application of a flat substitutive tax, at a fixed amount of 100,000 euros (EUR) (hereinafter the ‘neo-domiciled tax regime’).
+Individuals who transfer their tax residency (see the Residence section for more information) from abroad to Italy could be elected for the application of a flat substitutive tax, at a fixed amount of 100,000 euros (EUR) (hereinafter the ‘neo-domiciled tax regime’).

 The mentioned tax regime will also apply on:

 - the wealth tax on real estate and financial investments owned out of Italy, and

 - financial monitoring obligations through the Italian tax return (meaning that the individual is not required to declare one's foreign investments into the Italian tax return).

-In such a case, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.
+In addition to the taxpayer, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.

-In order to be eligible for this tax regime it is necessary to opt through the Italian tax return.
-In any case, it is advisable to apply a ruling before to the Italian tax authorities.
+In order to be eligible for this tax regime it is necessary to carry out the option through the annual Italian tax return.
+In any case, it is advisable to apply for an advance ruling from the Italian tax authorities.

 To elect such treatment, the individual must meet several requirements, including previous non-Italian tax residency for at least nine years over ten fiscal years preceding the transfer.

-The mentioned tax regime is not cumulated with the tax regime for inbound employees (see New tax regime for inbound workers in the Income determination section).
+The mentioned tax regime is not cumulated with the tax regime for inbound workers (see New tax regime for inbound workers in the Income determination section).